 As governments and hospitals work to stamp out Covid-19, manufacturers are also struggling to manage the virus’ impact on their supply chains.
-Many are quick to blame just-in-time (JIT) manufacturing for their lack of components and raw materials.
-Is the lean system at fault or is it something deeper?
+Many are quick to blame just in time supply chains for their lack of components and raw materials.
+Is the lean system and the broader just in time supply chain system at fault, or is it something deeper?
 We’ll take a closer look at:

 - Pull inventory systems

-- The just-in-time system and its underlying principles
+- The just in time supply chain system and its underlying principles

-- Why lean systems are getting a bad rap during the pandemic
+- Why just in time systems are getting a bad rap during the pandemic

 - What’s next for businesses

 A pull inventory system is a Lean approach to reducing waste in any production process.
 In pull systems, work only starts when there is a demand for it.
 This minimises wasteful activities in the production process, reduces overheads, optimises storage costs, reduces the possibility of overstocking and boosts manufacturing productivity.

 A great example of a pull system in your daily life is at a cafe.
 The barista doesn’t start making your coffee until you order it.
 You generate a signal when you purchase a cup of coffee, effectively pulling materials through the coffee-making process.
 It wouldn’t make sense to stock up on cups of coffees if there were no orders — that would be impractical and costly for the cafe.

 What is just in time?

 Pull systems help a business deliver work just in time.
 Just in time (JIT) is a lean management strategy that minimises the inventory held in order to reduce costs and increase efficiency.
 Just in time is also known as the Toyota Production System (TPS) because Toyota adopted and pioneered it in the 1970s.
 It quickly grew in popularity and not just for car manufacturers.
 Today, businesses like Dell, Apple and Harley Davidson use just in time systems.